-At March 31, 2020, we have non-controlling equity investments or commitments in five jointly-owned LLCs/LPs which own MOBs (including one currently under construction which is scheduled to be completed in late 2020).
-As of March 31, 2020, we accounted for these LLCs/LPs on an unconsolidated basis pursuant to the equity method since they are not variable interest entities which we are the primary beneficiary nor do we have a controlling voting interest.
+At March 31, 2021, we have non-controlling equity investments or commitments in five jointly-owned LLCs/LPs which own MOBs.
+We account for these LLCs/LPs on an unconsolidated basis pursuant to the equity method since they are not variable interest entities which we are the primary beneficiary nor do we have a controlling voting interest.
 The majority of these entities are joint-ventures between us and non-related parties that hold minority ownership interests in the entities.
 Each entity is generally self-sustained from a cash flow perspective and generates sufficient cash flow to meet its operating cash flow requirements and service the third-party debt (if applicable) that is non-recourse to us.
 Although there is typically no ongoing financial support required from us to these entities since they are cash-flow sufficient, we may, from time to time, provide funding for certain purposes such as, but not limited to, significant capital expenditures, leasehold improvements and debt financing.
 Although we are not obligated to do so, if approved by us at our sole discretion, additional cash funding is typically advanced as equity or member loans.
 These entities maintain property insurance on the properties.

-The following property table represents the five LLCs/LPs in which we own a non-controlling interest (including one that is currently under construction) and were accounted for under the equity method as of March 31, 2020:
+The following property table represents the five LLCs/LPs in which we own a non-controlling interest and were accounted for under the equity method as of March 31, 2021: